Fall 2024 Oral Presentation Scripts

 Publication, 11 × 14 in, 52 pages, 2023

 Inspired by André Pieyre de Mandiargues’ short story, from which I also borrowed the title.
 He explores how a slight imperfection in a windowpane distorts reality into a surreal universe.
 In response, I photographed my surroundings through a marble, using it to see imaginary worlds which I then drew.
 Drawings are woven with extracts from the story hidden between the folds.
-The Egg in The Landscape
+Make It A Party Wherever You Go

 Publication, 11 × 14 in, 52 pages, 2023